HypothesisWorks/hypothesis/docs/stateful.rst

 We've now written a really noddy tree balancing implementation.

-If you run this it will sit their silently for a while (you can turn on verbose output to get slightly more information about what's happening) and then run, telling you your test has passed!
+If you run this it will sit their silently for a while (you can turn on :ref:`verbose output <verbose-output>` to get slightly more information about what's happening. debug will give you all the intermediate programs being run) and then run, telling you your test has passed!
 Our balancing algorithm worked.

 Now lets break it to make sure the test is still valid: